cucumber-attic/website/apps/dynamic/views/_posts/bdd-at-typeform.md

 ![Typeform](https://cucumber.io/images/blog/typeform-logo.png)

-*Summer 2015, [Matt Wynne](https://twitter.com/mattwynne) headed to Barcelona to help the Typeform team practice Behaviour-Driven Development effectively and implement some core techniques to bridge the communication gap between technical and non-technical teams.*
+*Late last Summer [Matt Wynne](https://twitter.com/mattwynne) headed to Barcelona to help the Typeform team practice Behaviour-Driven Development effectively and implement some core techniques to bridge the communication gap between tech and business teams.*

-*Matt caught up with Aida Manna (left) and Gloria Hornero (right) about their recent progress and how other teams can take pointers from their approach.
+*Matt caught up with Aida Manna and Gloria Hornero from the Typeform team and asked how other teams can take pointers from their approach.
 Here's the conversation.*

 **Matt Wynne**: Hello!
 Can you both tell me a bit about yourselves and what your roles are at Typeform?